-We would like to invite submissions of abstracts for poster and/or oral presentations to showcase current research in palliative care (no more than 300 words)
+We would like to invite submissions of abstracts for poster and/or oral presentations to showcase current research in palliative care from master’s research or quality improvement/audit projects (no more than 300 words).

-Open to: All students either currently studying, or within eighteen months of completion of, an MSc or MA in palliative medicine or an allied discipline.
-Healthcare students and healthcare professionals with research up to Masters level, quality improvement or audit in the field of palliative medicine.
+Open to: Healthcare students and healthcare professionals with master’s level research projects, quality improvement or audit in the field of palliative medicine.

 For professionals with a medical, dental or veterinary qualification recognised by GMC, GDC or RCVS.

 For professionals working in the healthcare sector or with an interest in healthcare issues and do not qualify for a Fellow membership.